JuanPitanga/kotlin-web-site/docs/topics/typecasts.md

 [//]: # (title: Type checks and casts)

-In Kotlin, you can perform type checks to check what type an object is at runtime.
-Type casts allow you to convert objects to a different type.
+In Kotlin, you can perform type checks to check the type of an object at runtime.
+Type casts convert objects to a different type.

 > To learn specifically about **generics** type checks and casts, for example `List<T>`, `Map<K,V>`, see [Generics type checks and casts](generics.md#generics-type-checks-and-casts).
 >